-Supplies and receipts of goods and services in Ireland are generally subject to VAT.
+Supplies of goods and services in Ireland are generally subject to VAT.
 The standard rate of VAT in Ireland is 23%.
-Reduced rates ranging from 0% to 13.5% may apply to supplies or receipts of certain specified goods and services, and full exemptions apply to certain goods or services.
-A business that is engaged in an activity to which VAT applies on its supplies should typically be entitled to recover the VAT it incurs on purchases, subject to certain exceptions.
+Reduced rates ranging from 0% to 13.5% may apply to supplies of certain specified goods and services, and full exemptions apply to certain goods or services.
+A business engaged in an activity subject to VAT should typically be entitled to recover the VAT it incurs on purchases, subject to certain exceptions.

-The obligation to account for VAT on supplies made by a company may arise for either the supplier or the customer, depending on the relevant circumstances, such as whether the supply involves a cross-border element.
+The obligation to account for VAT on supplies made by a company may arise for the supplier or customer, depending on the relevant circumstances, such as whether the supply involves a cross-border element.
 Businesses are generally obliged to register for VAT in Ireland.

-Certain temporary VAT reliefs are currently in place due to COVID-19, including a concessional application of the zero rating for the supply of COVID-19 vaccines, testing kits and related services, and relief from import duties for goods imported from outside the EU to combat COVID-19.
+Certain temporary VAT reliefs are currently in place due to COVID-19, including a concessional application of the zero rating for the supply of COVID-19 vaccines, testing kits and related services to apply until 31 December 2022.
+Until 30 June 2022, goods to combat the effects of COVID-19 can also be imported from outside the EU without the payment of VAT and Customs Duty.